North Australian Pastoral Company: History

 In 1968 the company acquired Glenormiston along with the adjoining property, Marion Downs, at about the same time.

+In 1990, the Australian Financial Review reported that the company controlled over 45000 km2 of pastoral leases in the Northern Territory and Queensland, as well as four grazing properties in Tasmania.

 In May 2016, Queensland Investment Corporation acquired a 79% interest in NAPCO with the Foster family owning the remaining 21%.

 In 2016 NAPCO was inducted into the Queensland Business Leaders Hall of Fame.

 In January 2020 NAPCO announced it was purchasing Mantuan Downs, a large-scale cattle breeding and finishing property in Central Queensland.
 The 134,000 ha property consists of two pastoral leases, known as Mantuan Downs and Castlevale as well as the freehold Semper Idem.

 Properties

 As at 2017, the company operated the following stations: